Formatting Your Text#

 Non-breaking spaces are highlighted by the syntax highlighter with an alternate coloured background, depending on the selected theme.

-Non-breaking spaces are the correct type of space to separate a number from its unit.
-Generally, it prevents the line wrapping algorithms from adding line breaks where it shouldn’t.
+Non-breaking spaces are for instance the correct type of space to separate a number from its unit.
+Generally, non-breaking spaces are used to prevent line wrapping algorithms from adding line breaks where they shouldn’t.

 A minimal set of text emphasis styles are supported.

 The text is rendered as emphasised text (italicised).